 - first-generation college student

 - those recognized by the Educational Opportunities Program or President's Award Program

-Students will be informed of their eligibility for the program during the admissions process and need to accept their invitation to the program before arriving on campus.
+Students will be informed of their eligibility for the program after admission to the University.
+Students who wish to participate must accept their invitation to the program before arriving on campus.